 Large publishers with sizable first-party datasets end up building walled gardens of their own, giving some users ad-supported content, while offering subscriptions to others.
 Small and mid-sized publishers are forming login alliances and collaboratives such as The Ozone Project to fight walled gardens and reach advertisers directly with robust audience data.

-For publishers, the best antidote against walled gardens is to gain a better understanding of their own audience, bringing in demand-agnostic ad tech partners into their monetization mix, and finding ways to package their inventory in ways that are attractive to advertisers.
+For publishers, the best antidote against walled gardens is to gain a better understanding of their own audience.
+Bring in demand-agnostic ad tech partners into their monetization mix.
+And find ways to package their inventory in ways that are attractive to advertisers.